winstxnhdw/C2-leaderboard/README.md

 Install Docker and select the WSL 2 backend.

-> WARNING: If you use Hyper-V, you may run into a file sharing permission issue that will cause the database to crash.
+> **Warning**: If you use Hyper-V, you may run into a file sharing permission issue that will cause the database to crash.

 ```ps1
 .\requirements_docker.bat